Seahawks head coach Pete Carroll: 'We are going to finish this thing off right

 *** Ahtyba Rubin (wrist) has a sprained wrist and will also practice on Wednesday.

-*** Stephen Terrell will remain the starter at free safety
+*** Steven Terrell will remain the starter at free safety

-*** Kasen Williams was brought up from the practice squad to take the place of Tyler Lockett.
+*** Kasen Williams was brought up from the practice squad to take the place of Tyler Lockett on the roster.

 “Kasen has had a terrific year practicing with us,” Carroll said.
 “Knowing that he would be the next guy up, he’s ready to play football.
-He’s done remarkably really throughout the second half of the season that he’s been with us.
+He’s done remarkably well really throughout the second half of the season that he’s been with us.
 And so it’s a real logical move for us to make.”

 *** Speaking of receivers, Carroll commented on the up-and-down year of Jermaine Kearse and how the veteran wide receiver has handled the struggles.

 “Like a pro,” Carroll said.
 “He’s been very much on point with his preparation and attitude.
 He’s always brought a great attitude every day.
 He did lose a little bit of playing time there for a while.
-But as it goes he’s back in there and going again.
+But as it goes, he’s back in there and going again.
 Fortunately, he’s been very consistent, as he has been for years with us.
 He’s been a terrific Seahawk.
 He’s just been in it the whole time.
 Wherever we put him, whatever we ask him to do, he’s always been on point.
 So he handled this well.
 We have talked about that a little bit just to make sure we are communicating on it.
 He’s put it in a good place.”

 Kearse picked up his sixth offensive pass interference call of the season in the loss to the Cardinals.
 Carroll said it was an obvious flag.

 “He could have avoided a little more,” Carroll said.
 “He was working his way out to kind of get in the way.
 The guy ran into him.
 It was something the two (officials) called.
-I didn’t even question it when we sent in our stuff because I saw what they saw.
+I didn’t even question it when we sent in our stuff (to the NFL) because I saw what they saw.
 He just has to avoid better.
 He tried but he didn’t get out of the way.”

+*** Carroll was adamant about having some run-pass balance from his offense.

+“We expect to run the football, we’re going for it,” he said.
+“We need to get the ball moving on the ground, we definitely want to do that.”

 *** Carroll was highly complimentary of quarterback Colin Kaepernick, who did not play against the Seahawks in the first meeting early in the season.